-The most important part of piercing aftercare is not touching it.
+The most important part of piercing aftercare is

 If it's still being stubborn you can use a piece of sterile non-woven gauze soaked in your wound wash to gently wipe away any matter.